-The autumn equinox is upon us.
-On Saturday (Sept.
-22), the sun will shine directly on the Earth's equator, autumn will officially begin in the northern hemisphere, and the length of day and night will be nearly equal across the globe ... or, "across the disc," if you're a flat-Earther.
+The spring equinox is upon us.
+On Monday (March 20), the sun will shine directly on the Earth's equator, spring will officially begin in the northern hemisphere, and the length of day and night will be nearly equal across the globe ... or, "across the disk," if you're a flat-Earther.

-For flat-Earthers — the vocal online community of folks who believe the world is actually flat and science is a conspiracy — the equinox can be tricky to explain.
+For flat-earthers — the vocal online community of folks who believe the world is actually flat and science is a conspiracy — the equinox can be tricky to explain.
 Without axial tilt, the phenomenon in which the rotating, spherical Earth angles its poles toward or away from the sun, how can the changing seasons be reliably explained?
 How can sunrises and sunsets occur if the sun is constantly shining on the entire, flat surface of the planet?
 If the North Pole sits at the exact center of the world, can compass directions even exist?
-[7 Ways to Prove the Earth Is Round]

 Flat-Earth thinkers have come up with many answers to these niggling questions over the last century or so, and we've scoured the literature to share the explanations with you.
 Be warned: Understanding them requires discarding a few thousand years of what you might consider accepted scientific knowledge.
 For starters, forget the heliocentric model of the solar system.
 You won't need it here.

 In the most popular flat-Earth maps, the North Pole sits roughly at the center of the planetary disc, while Antarctica forms a giant ice wall along the planet's circumference.
 The equator forms a ring hallway between the two.